Frequently Asked Questions - Graduate Admission

 1. How many seats are available for graduate admissions?

 Admission to the professional program as a graduate student is limited.
-Typically, we anticipate between 5 and 15 seats will be available for this pathway to admission.
+For fall 2021 we anticipate having approximately 10 seats available.

 2. How do I apply to Duquesne University’s Physical Therapy Program?